astropy/astropy-APEs/APE21.rst

 ------------

-We could keep the current release workflow - however as mentioned above this has a maintenance cost and it is not something that is done by any other major packages in the scientific Python ecosystem.
+We could keep the current release workflow - however as mentioned above this has a maintenance cost and it is not something that is done by most other major packages in the scientific Python ecosystem.

 Decision rationale